Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 ### New Models:

 PyTorch Lightning Bolts makes several research models for ready usage.
-Following are general guideliness for adding new models.
+Following are general guidelines for adding new models.

 1. Models which are standard baselines
 2. Whose results are reproduced properly either by us or by authors.
 3. Top models which are not SOTA but highly cited for production usage / for other uses.
-(E.g. Moible BERT, MobileNets, FBNets).
+(E.g. Mobile BERT, MobileNets, FBNets).
 4. Do not reinvent the wheel, natively support torchvision, torchtext, torchaudio models.
-5. Use open source licensed moodels.
+5. Use open source licensed models.

 Please raise an issue before adding a new model.
 Please let us know why the particular model is important for bolts.
 There are tons of models that keep coming.
 It is very difficult to support every model.